RCC Bylaws - revised May 2023

 The Vice-President shall assume the responsibilities of the President in the event of his absence and shall have other responsibilities as designated by the President.

-The Treasurer shall keep an accurate record of all moneys received and disbursed, report monthly and year-end fiscal amount standings to the membership during meetings, pay all disbursements by check and collect receipts for all payments, collect dues and advise the Corresponding Secretary of dues status monthly and shall have other duties as designated by the President.
+The Treasurer shall keep an accurate record of all moneys received and disbursed, report monthly and year-end fiscal amount standings to the membership during meetings, pay all disbursements and collect receipts for all payments, collect dues and advise the Corresponding Secretary of dues status monthly, and shall have other duties as designated by the President.
 The Treasurer may appoint an assistant if deemed necessary.

-All records and accounts kept by the Secretaries and Treasurer shall be made available to member's at all reasonable times.
+All records and accounts kept by the Secretary and Treasurer shall be made available to members at all reasonable times.
 Availability of said records and accounts shall be the responsibility of the Board of Directors.
 An internal audit of treasury records will be performed at least once a year by the end of each year.